John Gaule: Other activities

 With Henry Jeanes, Nathaniel Stephens and Anthony Burgess, he took part in the presbyterian attack on Jeremy Taylor's doctrine of original sin.
 His views appeared in a rare work, Sapientia Justificata (1657).
 He also criticised Erasmus on the same topic, from the Calvinist angle.

-At the time of the Restoration, Gaule wrote a tract, An Admonition moving to Moderation, holding forth certain brief heads of wholesom advice to the late and yet immoderate Party, London, 1660, to which he prefixed a dedication to Charles II.
+At the time of the Restoration, Gaule wrote a tract, An Admonition moving to Moderation, holding forth certain brief heads of wholesom advice to the late and yet immoderate Party, London, 1660, to which he prefixed a dedication to Charles II of England.
 He also demanded a compensation from the confiscated estate of former MP Valentine Wauton, by that time a fugitive regicide, asserting that the latter had 'detained from him (for) six years' 'the arrears of his living'.